For High School Educators

 Learning by Hearings: Outside the Classroom

-This mock legislative oversight hearing experience allows students to role-play a legislator faced with a difficult investigation.
+This mock legislative oversight hearing experience allows students to role-play a legislator engage in a difficult investigation of an incident or issue that matters to the public.
 Students are given the resources to prepare for and conduct a hearing.
 Using research, critical thinking, and public speaking skills, students will examine the scenario, question witnesses, and then collaborate to determine and share the facts.
 All scenarios are based on hypothetical contemporary issues facing residents across the country.

 Watch our short video on the "Learning by Hearings" model oversight hearing